-53. The nature of demand for statistics (and therefore demand for national statistical capacity development) is broader than for other areas where the international community engages with partners at the country level.
-It goes beyond national users of statistics to include demand related to global/regional reporting as well as for internal donor monitoring of development interventions:

-- National policymakers need statistics to help them identify areas where policies need to be developed (for example, by monitoring trends), for more in-depth analysis that will lead to policy reform and for evaluating if the policy reforms work and why. - National citizens need statistics to help hold policymaker accountable as well as for information about the society in which they live.
+- 53. The nature of demand for statistics (and therefore demand for national statistical capacity development) is broader than for other areas where the international community engages with partners at the country level.
+It goes beyond national users of statistics to include demand related to global/regional reporting as well as for internal donor monitoring of development interventions. - National policy makers need statistics to help them identify areas where policies need to be developed (for example, by monitoring trends), for more in-depth analysis that will lead to policy reform and for evaluating if the policy reforms work and why. - National citizens need statistics to help hold policy maker accountable as well as for information about the society in which they live.
 Statistics will also help citizens advocate for change, often through civil society groups and will also help citizens in the private sector make better business decisions.
 The first of the Fundamental Principles of Official Statistics related to this area of use:

 Official statistics provide an indispensable element in the information system of a democratic society, serving the Government, the economy and the public with data about the economic, demographic, social and environmental situation.
-To this end, official statistics that meet the test of practical utility are to be compiled and made available on an impartial basis by official statistical agencies to honour citizens' entitlement to public information.40
+To this end, official statistics that meet the test of practical utility are to be compiled and made available on an impartial basis by official statistical agencies to honour citizens' entitlement to public information.39

-54. Competing demands for statistics.
-It is not, however, only policymakers and citizens who constitute the demand for statistics.
-The production of statistics faces further demands, often competing, that will influence the pattern of production and the priorities of the national producers and users:
+- 54. Competing demands for statistics.
+It is not however only policy makers and citizens who constitute the demand for statistics.
+The production of statistics faces further demands, often competing, that will influence the pattern of production and the priorities of the national producers and users. - International organizations for their own monitoring, programme design, etc - Advocacy by international organizations - Global/regional monitoring